idurovich/FortiGate-Policy-Parser/README.md

 This script parses FortiGate firewall policy configuration text from a `.txt` file and exports the extracted policy values to a CSV file.
 When run, the script will:
-1) Opens a file picker so you can choose a FortiGate configuration .txt file
+1) Open a file picker so you can choose a FortiGate configuration .txt file
-2) Reads the firewall policy section from that file
+2) Read the firewall policy section from that file
-3) Extracts each policy and selected set values
+3) Extract each policy and selected set values
-4) Formats some fields so they display nicely in Excel
+4) Format some fields so they display nicely in Excel
 5) Saves the results to a CSV file

 It is specifically designed for FortiGate CLI configuration text, especially the config firewall policy section.

-## Overview

-The script is designed to:

-- Read a FortiGate policy configuration saved as a plain text file
-- Start parsing at `config firewall policy`
-- Stop parsing at `end`
-- Process each firewall policy block beginning with `edit`
-- Finish each policy block at `next`
-- Extract relevant `set` values
-- Export the parsed results into a CSV file

 ## Input Requirements

 Before running the script, ensure the FortiGate policy file:
 - Is saved as a `.txt` file
 - Contains firewall policy configuration in FortiGate CLI format
 - Includes the section: